When AI Works, Who Gets Paid?

 Consider the evolution of development tools.
 Platforms like Cursor, Claude Code, Windsurf, OpenAI Codex, and AWS CodeWhisperer have moved far beyond simple autocomplete functions.
 They now optimize architecture, test for vulnerabilities, and deploy entire software systems.
 These AIs don’t just respond to problems—they anticipate them before they arise.

 OpenAI’s ambitions go even further.
-In a strategy document disclosed during the Justice Department’s antitrust case against Google, the company outlined its 2025–2026 roadmap to transform ChatGPT into a “super assistant”—one that “knows you, understands what you care about, and helps with any task that a smart, trustworthy, emotionally intelligent person with a computer could do.”
+In a strategy document, the company outlined its 2025–2026 roadmap to transform ChatGPT into a “super assistant”—one that “knows you, understands what you care about, and helps with any task that a smart, trustworthy, emotionally intelligent person with a computer could do.”

 The Human Factor: Where People Still Matter